 I am a Norwegian guitarist (b.
 1988) working in the field of experimental and improvised music, both improvised and composed.
-My main focuses are exploring and utilizing the acoustic possibilities of the steel string guitar, motivated by a fascination for the physical experience of acoustic phenomena.
+My main focuses are exploring and utilizing the acoustic possibilities of the steel string guitar, motivated by a fascination for the almost tactile experiences of acoustic phenomena.
 The last months I have been working extensively with intonation and an extended concept of consonance as a point of departure, both in solo work and in duos with trumpeter Torstein Lavik Larsen and bass player Jonathan Heilbron.
 I have also had the lucky opportunity to take lessons in this field with composer and violist Catherine Lamb.

 Pip is an acoustic duo working within the improvised/experimental field.
 The duo explores the possibilities of the acoustics of trumpet and guitar with a focused sense of intonation and timbre as a point of departure.
 They create gradually developing textures in an intermediate state between static and organic.